Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 - In a pitcher, combine the chopped dates, baking soda, and boiling water.
 Let it stands for 15 minutes or more.

 - In a medium bowl, combine the flour with baking powder.
 Set aside.

 - In a larger bowl, combine the dark brown sugar and butter.
 Beat them together with a mixer at medium speed until creamy.
 Add the vanilla and egg.
 Continue to beat until blended.

-- Combine the wet mixture into the flour mixture.
+- Combine the wet mixture with the flour mixture.
 Beat the mixture for a few minutes or until it is combined.